pmkap/deckrypt/README.md

 The thumbs are a bit more complicated because of the D-pad/analog sticks.
 These are translated to four "buttons" each, which can be tapped.
 However, in terms of holding there are not just four "buttons" but rather eight directions.

 So the right thumb can tap the four buttons X/Y/A/B, four directions with the analog stick or clicking the analog stick itself, resulting in nine enumerations.
-It can hold either of X/Y/A/B, eight directions, clicking the analog stick or none, which makes 14.
+It can hold either of X/Y/A/B, eight directions, holding the analog stick or none, which makes 14.

 | Finger | Hold Enumerations | Tap Enumerations |
 | --- | --- | --- |